 Brita advertises that just one long-lasting filter is equivalent to 900 water bottles!
 Plastic is terrible for the environment.
 This is no secret so let’s help do our part and convert to plastic-free methods when we can!
 Besides, no one ever looked cool walking around with a water bottle!
-Try a Hydroflask instead with all your cool stickers that you secretly wanna show off (this is me).
+Try a Hydroflask instead with all your cool stickers that you secretly wanna show off.

 9. Coffee at home!

 How much does a small cup of coffee go for at your go-to shop?
-By drinking your coffee at home – you can save a good chunk of money monthly.
+By drinking your coffee at home – you can save a good chunk of money every month.
 There are plenty of ways to make your perfect cup of joe at home.

-If you’re more into the simple like me – you’re good with a Single-cup Keurig and your Starbucks Pike Place Cups.
-But if you are the true coffee connoisseur like that one friend of mind – you can have your own coffee shop at home with a coffee espresso machine.
+If you’re more into the simple go-to coffee like me – you’re good with a Single-cup Keurig and your Starbucks Pike Place Cups.
+But if you’re the true coffee connoisseur like that one friend of mind – you can have your own coffee shop at home with a coffee espresso machine.

 Enjoy the little things though!
 Never forget to do that!
 Reward yourself for your accomplishments and enjoy a trip to the coffee shop every once in a while.
 To save confidently, you have to make sure you give yourself treats along the way.

 10. Work Out at Home Instead of the Gym